RehmanMuaz/Sentinel/readme.md

 - Admin flag (`IsAdmin`) emits admin role/scope on login for protected admin areas.
 - Health checks for Postgres/Redis.

-Not production-ready yet: dev signing keys, no rate limiting/CAPTCHA, no email verification/reset, HTTPS/HSTS not enforced, and no audit/logging/rotation.
+Not production-ready yet: no rate limiting/CAPTCHA, no email verification/reset, and no audit/logging/rotation.

 ---